Segfault with non-interacting atoms with Verlet scheme

 It is not clear from your answer is these atoms should be able to overlap with atoms from other molecules.
 That would be an issue, since you can only exclude interactions within a molecule.

-#6 Updated by Semen Yesylevskyy about 4 years ago
+#6 Updated by Semen Yesylevskyy over 4 years ago

 Ok, let me be more specific.